-Trastevere: The Heart of Rome
+The heart of Rome

 Trastevere, which translates literally to "across the Tiber," was once considered the outskirts of Rome.
 Allowed to develop its own flavor and now part of il centro storico, it's the perfect place to glimpse a bit of the old world while still enjoying the lifestyle of today's Romans.

-Often described as Bohemian, homes bedecked with flower boxes and clinging ivy intertwine with coffee bars, restaurants, and one-of-a-kind boutiques.
-Buildings in terracotta, maize, and wine cast a glow, like a daylong sunset.
+Often described as Bohemian, homes bedecked with flower boxes and clinging ivy, intertwined with coffee bars, restaurants, and one-of-a-kind boutiques.
+Buildings in terracotta and wine cast a glow, like a daylong sunset.

-If arriving at Fumicino airport, save a bundle by taking the train from inside the airport to Stazione Trastevere (Euro 5 verses Euro 45) and from there catch a cab to your hotel.
-For those arriving at Termini, the main train station, a Euro 14 cab fare is about right.
+If arriving at Fumicino airport, save a bundle by taking the train from inside the airport to Stazione Trastevere and from there catch a cab to your hotel.
+For those arriving at Termini, the main train station, a euro 20 cab fare is about right.

 As charming as Trastevere is, the winding streets can be a bit confusing.
-A detailed map may be included in your travel book, but if not, is well worth spending another few euros to save time and limit frustration.
+A detailed map may be included in your travel book, but if not, it is well worth spending another few euros to save time and limit frustration.

 Start your visit at the outdoor mercato at Piazza San Cosimato, located one block from Via San Francesco a Ripa.
 Tented booths display a bountiful array of tantalizing fruits and vegetables.
 It's an opportunity to observe locals buying the freshest ingredients for the day's meals and then carrying it all home in their trailing, 2-wheeled shopping carts.
 Vendors open their stalls around 8:00 a.m. and close at 2:00 p.m.

 Trasteverini take full advantage of Rome's temperate climate.
 It isn't unusual to spot a signora snapping peas and taking in the morning sun on a chair just outside her doorway.
-Later in the afternoon, two blocks away, men in Piazza San Calisto set up folding tables among the cobblestones to play card games; ignoring cars squeezing in around them.
+Later in the afternoon, two blocks away, men in Piazza San Calisto set up folding tables among the cobblestones to play card games, ignoring cars squeezing in around them.

 The most popular gathering place in the area is Piazza Santa Maria in Trastevere.
 Dating back to the 3rd century, the church of Santa Maria in Trastevere is the oldest in the city.
 Take note that there are no less than 80 other churches named for her in Rome.
-Visitors come to view the gleaming mosaics by Pietro Cavallini and then linger on the steps of the octagonal fountain to people watch and enjoy an aperitif at Caffe© Di Marzio.
+Visitors come to view the gleaming mosaics by Pietro Cavallini and then linger on the steps of the octagonal fountain to people watch and enjoy an aperitif at Caffé Di Marzio.

 If it's Friday morning, you might see the local arrotino or knife sharpener pedal by on his bicycle replete with whetstone.
 His distinctive bellow signals the building's tenants to lower a basket from their window with cutlery in need of honing.